-Because of the nature of the care system, many Children have had a 'fragmented experience' with religion.
-If a Child wants to re-establish their religious beliefs, we will actively support and facilitate them to do so.
-We recognise that a Child's religious belief can form an important part of their identity and therefore play a significant part in their personal development.
-All Children will have the opportunity to attend church or any other environment where they may wish to observe their religion.
+Because of the nature of the care system, many children have had a 'fragmented experience' with religion.
+If a child wants to re-establish their religious beliefs, we will actively support and facilitate them to do so.
+We recognise that a child's religious belief can form an important part of their identity and therefore play a significant part in their personal development.
+All children can attend church or any other environment where they may wish to observe their religion.
 The team will endeavour to facilitate quiet places to pray, or transport required to accommodate this.

-Forza House regularly promotes the Children's awareness and understanding of equality, diversity, and multi-cultured society by having in-house theme nights.
-These consist of the Children and adults researching information regarding a certain country, focusing on the religion, culture, and beliefs of that society, cooking an authentic meal, and taking part in discussions and quizzes that are appropriate to the Child's abilities.
+Luna House regularly promotes the children's awareness and understanding of equality, diversity, and multi-cultured society by having in house theme nights.
+These consist of the children and adults researching information regarding a certain country, focusing on the religion, culture, and beliefs of that society, cooking an authentic meal, and taking part in discussions and quizzes which are appropriate to the Child's abilities.
 The team makes these theme nights engaging and entertaining to encourage involvement.

-1.11 Other services outsourced by Moonreach-
+1.11 Other services outsourced by Moonreach: